 This post may contain affiliate links.
 By clicking and making a purchase through the links, I earn a small commission at no extra cost to you.
-This and display ads allows me to keep the site up to date and give back.
-Thanks for reading!
+See my disclaimer for more information.
+This and display ads allow me to keep the site up to date and give back.

-I’m not one to pick favorites, but if I was forced to pick my favorite country in Central America it would be Guatemala.
 This country has it all – 37 volcanoes, hot springs, secret jungle pools, beaches, charming cities, ancient ruins, and so much more.
 If you’re planning to go backpacking in Guatemala, this post will help you plan a perfect Guatemala itinerary.

-You could spend weeks, even months, exploring Guatemala.
-But even with a week or two, you can squeeze in a lot in an itinerary.
 If you’re on the backpacker trail through Central America and traveling between Belize and Honduras or El Salvador, Guatemala is well worth a stop along the way.

-I’d recommend spending at least three weeks backpacking Guatemala to explore everything it has to offer without feeling rushed.
 But if you don’t have that much time, I’ve also suggested two week, 10 day, and one week travel itineraries through Guatemala at the end of this post.

-Arriving in Guatemala – Where to Start your Itinerary
+Arriving in Guatemala – Where to Start Your Itinerary

 Flying

-I’ll be honest, Guatemala city doesn’t have the best reputation so I decided to skip it and head straight to Antigua since I arrived early in the day and had plenty of time to do so.
+I’ll be honest, Guatemala City doesn’t have the best reputation, so I decided to skip it and head straight to Antigua since I arrived early in the day and had plenty of time to do so.
 Antigua is just an hour away, so it makes a perfect first stop on your Guatemala itinerary.

-From Guatemala city, you can also fly or take an overnight bus to Flores, where the Tikal ruins are.
+From Guatemala City, you can also fly or take an overnight bus to Flores, where the Tikal ruins are.

 From Mexico and Belize